 Another element to closing with an art experiential is it offers time for informal sharing and the opportunity to create a physical record of the experience that you can take with you.

-In the last few years she has obtained training in facilitating breathwork, in addition to Ericsonian Hypnosis with the NLP Center of New York in order to offer these modalities to others.
+In the last five years she has obtained training in facilitating breathwork, in addition to Ericsonian Hypnosis with the NLP Center of New York and Integrative Hypnosis Center in order to offer these modalities to others.
 Mikella has always been a proponent that community settings create the best possible container of healing work, and aims to build a community space within these retreats for professionals to learn and grow with each other.